klfajardo/Godot-Tutorials/README.md

 Alternatively, you can directly download the specific scripts you want.

 ## Follow My Tutorials
-For detailed explanations and more tutorials, follow me on [www.tiktok.com/@kfaj_]
+For explanations and more tutorials, follow me on [https://www.youtube.com/@KevinFajardo-Learning]

 ---